Divi Builder Review: A Smart Choice for Agencies and Freelancers

 As a comparison, you can achieve it with a few clicks in Elementor and Breakdance.

 You can access this feature from the Advanced tab on the settings panel, on the Custom CSS block.
-The fields available on the Custom CSS block are vary, depending on the module you work with.
+The fields available on the Custom CSS block varied, depending on the module you work with.
 On these fields, you can directly add your CSS properties without defining the selector.

 If you prefer defining the selector yourself, you can also do it.
 Simply switch to the Free-Form CSS tab and you can define any selector.